vikramsm/imported-malaria-monitor/README.md

 ### Impediments we had and how we removed them
 - We had to further decompose the original story because we realized some of the tasks are actually stories on its own.
 We removed the impediment by refining the stories.

 - Having a holiday as the last day of our Sprint was another impediment because it was hard to contact our stakeholder and arrange a meeting with the team.
-We overcame this impediment by having a video conference meeting with the development team (also has P.O. and S.M.), and our stakeholder.
+We overcame this impediment by having a video conference meeting with the development team (also has P.O. and S.M.), and our stakeholder met with P.O.

-- Having this as our first Spring brought some difficulties such as choosing the right tools to maximize the productivity of our team considering team member's strengths and skills.
+- Having this as our first Sprint brought some difficulties such as choosing the right tools to maximize the productivity of our team considering team member's strengths and skills.
   Being a newly formed team and not knowing each other's technical skills resulted in longer discussions on who should do what.
 We had many meetings and there were a lot of back and forth discussions which solved the issue.